 iii.
 Isaiah 1:14 shows how these festivals became corrupted: Your New Moons and your appointed feasts My soul hates; they are a trouble to Me, I am weary of bearing them.
 Our observance of the things God commands can turn into empty rituals that weary God instead of honoring Him.

 ii.
-“Not only must the worshippers bring gifts – they must bring gifts which ordained, and in which the necessity for expiation of sin was perpetually recognized.
-A glance over the whole ground will show how an increase in the number of sacrifices, and a growing importance in the religious rites, is marked in the growth of time divisions.”
+“Not only must the worshippers bring gifts – they must bring gifts which were ordained, and in which the necessity for expiation of sin was perpetually recognized.
+A glance over the whole ground again will show how an increase in the number of sacrifices, and a growing importance in the religious rites, is marked in the growth of time divisions.”
 (Morgan)

 B. Offerings related to seasonal feasts.

 1. (16-25) Offerings at Passover and the Feast of Unleavened Bread.